 I call this the 24 hours test and it’s a complementary step to the taste test.
 You may like the taste and everything could be fine, but you need to wait for your digestive system.
 Your gut will tell you if you made the right choice or not.
 That being said, experiment now when you have the chance and toilet paper.
 Don’t wait for a survival situation to discover you can’t keep down your Meals Ready to Eat.
 Sample different meals from different manufacturers before you stock up.

 Heat It Up

 Check if your Meals Read to Eat come with flameless heater and if you can heat them.
-There are certain brands that provide water-activated chemical heathers.
+Specific brands provide water-activated chemical heaters.
 Those heaters will help you produce a temperature above 100° F in approximately ten minutes.
 That being said, those Meals Ready to Eat are convenient if you need to keep a low profile and avoid starting a fire.
-Even more, when bugging out when time is of the essence, you will not have to worry about having to carry a portable stove or waste time starting a fire.
+Even more, when bugging out when the time is of the essence, you will not have to worry about having to carry a portable stove or waste time starting a fire.
 Not to mention that a hot meal tastes much better than a cold one.
 This is an important morale booster when the situation is critical.

 Related reading: Smart strategies to keep a low profile during SHTF